-If staff are concerned that a child could be at risk of harm they must report to the Designated Safeguarding Lead (DSL) immediately.
+If staff are concerned that a child could be at risk of harm they must report to the Designated Safeguarding Lead (DSL) immediately or deputy (DDSL).

 If this is not possible, they should make a direct referral to children's social care.